UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 !!! notes "Note for Windows"

-    Run the command below in the Ubuntu terminal.
+    Run the command below in the Ubuntu terminal to clone sailbot_workspace in the WSL filesystem.

 ```sh
 git clone https://github.com/UBCSailbot/sailbot_workspace.git